Nelson-da-Silva/yolov7_VisDrone/README.md

 ### Upscaled + Small range of distortion levels model
 Trained using the upscaled distortion model at f=300, f=600 and f=830: [`upscaled_fishdrone1280_all.pt`](https://github.com/Nelson-da-Silva/yolov7_VisDrone/releases/download/Models/upscaled_fishdrone1280_all.pt)

+## Regional evaluation methods
+The scripts found in eval_scripts/ provide two methods of regional evaluation: heatmaps and radial splitting.
+More details on these are provided in the report.
+Note that to use these scripts, the prediction files output from testing must include the confidences associated with each prediction.